1. What are the selection criteria for the scholarship programme?

 Yes.
-The application periods run every year from 15 January of the to 22 March and from 15 August to 15 October.
+The application periods run every year from 15 January to 15 March and from 15 August to 15 October.
 Applications can only be made using the online application tool.
 The information and application documents can be edited, updated and stored as often as you want during this period.
 We would ask you to note that once applications have been sent off they can no longer be edited.

 4. Up to which semester can I apply?